“Buy land, they’re not making it anymore.” – Mark Twain

 4. Have tenants pay your mortgage

 This is probably a lesser known technique of funding your real investment, but it is very effective.
 If you don’t have too much capital to start with and you are not the biggest risk-taker, this is a very good fit for you.
 You can buy a property where you move in yourself, but the property has enough space for a tenant to move in as well.
 This is commonly referred to as “house hacking.”
+A common technique for beginners in real estate investing.

 If you get a single-family home, you will have to share the property with the tenant.
 If you get a duplex or larger building, the tenants will have full autonomy.
 There are various mortgages for these scenarios, but tenant income will help increase your ability to pay off the property.